Author. Poet. Novelist. Occasional librettist. Sporadic puppeteer.

 Caroline’s poetry has been published worldwide, most recently or forthcoming in Magma, The Interpreter’s House, The Emma Press, Neon Magazine, Shoreline of Infinity, Eyewear Publishing’s Best New British and Irish Poets 2018, and Contemporary British Poetry from Platypus Press.
 This blog was set up in late 2015 and you can see her publication credits since then via the Poems and Stories section.
-Her first poetry collection (Bone Ovation) was launched in October 2017 by Valley Press, and her second (Little Quakes Every Day) will be published by Valley Press in Winter 2019.
+Her first poetry collection (Bone Ovation) was launched in October 2017 by Valley Press, and her second (Little Quakes Every Day) will be published by Valley Press in early 2020.

 Caroline’s non-fiction work has been published widely in print and online (some under her maiden name Caroline Brown), mostly exploring a philosophical issue or two.
 She still dips into a spot of freelance journalism when an issue tickles her.
 Caroline’s also worked with various organisations and community groups to advocate the holistic benefits of writing and making.
 She currently works as a Content Manager for Newcastle University in the north east of England.

 In 2019, Caroline is the Writer in Residence for ‘Moving Parts’ Newcastle Puppetry Festival, a Theatre Reviewer for NARC Magazine, and an occasional Guest Editor for Three Drops From a Cauldron.
-She’s collaborating with the Royal Northern College of Music to produce a cycle of art songs to be performed at festvials across the UK.
+Throughout 2019 and 2020, she’s collaborating with the Royal Northern College of Music to produce a cycle of art songs to be performed at festvials across the UK.
 In September 2020, Folk Tales premiered at the Tête à Tête Festival in London.

 By Email: firstname.lastname@example.org